-Abbrevia Abbreviation characters

-Glyph Entity Code point Code chart Unicode descriptive name

-• .
-002E BasLat FULL STOP

-stop as a as an abbrevia ation mark, we rec n suspended (truncated) words.
-If an encoder wants to make a distinction between the full ommend that the same character, 002E FULL STOP, should be used in both cases, but that > element. ; ; 003B BasLat SEMICOLON at F1AC In Medieval script, a sign looking like the semicolon was commonly used as an abbreviation for 'eð' or 'ed', cf. LATIN ABBREVIATION SIGN SEMICOLON at F1AC on p.
-133 below.
-If an encoder wants to use 003B SEMICOLON for the abbreviation sign, we recommend that this usage should be specified by markup, e.g. by the <abbreve lement.<="" td=""></abbreve> & & 0026 BasLat AMPERSAND eval primary sources, th becified by markup, e.g. breviation for the conjunction 'and' (Latin 'et', Medieval Nordic 'ok', etc.), in which case it ß ß 00DF Lat1Suppl LATIN SMALL LETTER SHARP S In Medie eval sources, the "sharp s" can also be e used as an abbre viation character, in which case it may be specified by markup, e.g. by the <abbr> element.</abbr> Θ Θ 0398 Gk & Co GREEK CAPITAL LETTER THETA θ θ 03B8 Gk & Co GREEK SMALL LETTER THETA below.
-S in Ernst W.E .
-Hübner, Exemple n for obiit 'he/she died', but we recommend using the alternative obiit pair of characters a Scripturae Epigraphicae Latinae, Berlin: Reimer 1885 (rpt.
-Berlin: de Gruyter, 1979), in at sign (barred 'o'). ዏ &obiit A74B LatExtD LATIN SMALL LETTER O WITH LONG STROKE OVERLAY
+Abbrevi Abbreviation characters Glyph Glyph Entity Code point Code chart Unicode descriptive name • .
+002E BasLat FULL STOP stop as a j The full stop is often used as a mark of abbreviation, typically in suspended (truncated) words.
+If an encoder wants to make a distinction between the full stop as a punctuation mark and as an abbreviation mark, we recommend that the same character, 002E FULL STOP, should be used in both cases, but that the abbreviation mark is specified by markup, e.g. by the <am> element in the Text Encoding Initiative (TEI) P5 Guidelines.</am> ; ; ; 003B BasLat SEMICOLON at F1AC In Medieval script, a sign looking like the semicolon was commonly used as an abbreviation for 'eð' or 'ed', cf. LATIN ABBREVIATION SIGN SEMICOLON at F1AC on p.
+136 below.
+If an encoder wants to use 003B SEMICOLON for the abbreviation sign, we recommend that this usage should be specified by markup, e.g. by the <am> element in the Text Encoding Initiative (TEI) P5 Guidelines.</am> & & & & & & & & & & & & & & & & & & & & In Medieval primary sources, the ampersand was used as an abbreviation for the conjunction 'and' (Latin 'et', Medieval Nordic 'ok', etc.), in which case it can be specified by markup, e.g. by the <am> element in the Text Encoding Initiative (TEI) P5 Guidelines.</am> ß ß 00DF Lat1Suppl LATIN SMALL LETTER SHARP S